seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part9-Building-Chart-of-Accounts.md

 **Table renders but columns are misaligned or the type column shows "undefined"** Double check the property names in the JSX (`a.code`, `a.name`, `a.type`, `a.subtype`, `a.normalBalance`) exactly match the column names as Drizzle exposes them in JavaScript/TypeScript (camelCase, e.g. `normalBalance` not `normal_balance` — Drizzle automatically converts between snake_case in the database and camelCase in your code).

----

-Ready for **Part 10: Building the Journal Entry Engine** ?
-This is the single most important piece of code in the entire application, so take your time with it.